Committees, DC Agency Working Groups, and Community Services Corporation

 DCBIA COMMUNITY SERVICES CORPORATION

 DCBIA Community Services Corporation (CSC).
 The DCBIA CSC, formed in 1997, is a separate 501(c)(3) organization that serves as an educational and charitable organization that fosters a commitment to community service and volunteerism among members of the Washington, D.C. real estate development business community.
 The Corporation's President is Rob Kurucza of HITT Construction.
-View the 2023 Community Services Corporation Board Since 1998, DCBIA hosts a "Community Improvement Day" to renovate a DC community recreation center or park each fall.
+View the 2024 Community Services Corporation Board of Directors Since 1998, DCBIA hosts a "Community Improvement Day" to renovate a DC community recreation center or park each fall.
 Preceded by months of design and community engagement meetings, teams of DCBIA members gather on different zones across the site to finalize design plans and significantly improve a deserving DC community asset.
 Due to the public health emergency, DCBIA was not able to return to Oxon Run Park in 2020.
 However, we are planning for both big and small ways to give back to the community during this difficult time in 2021.
 Also in 2021, DCBIA has partnered with the Restaurant Association Metropolitan Washington "network with a purpose, safely."
 In spring and summer, DCBIA connected designers, general contractors and other DCBIA volunteers to design and build up to 8 streateries for DC restaurants in need of the support during this exceptionally uncertain and difficult time.
 We are grateful to be able to work together to find relief, to begin to recover, and to focus on our collective efforts on a brighter future for all DC neighborhoods!

 Join the Community Services Committee